Ringling Bros. circus to tour again, minus animals

 “There is no substitute for live entertainment.
 You cannot get an emotional response from people looking at a two-dimensional screen as you can when they are experiencing ‘The Greatest Show on Earth’ or any kind of live entertainment,” says Feld.

-The new production design includes moveable staircases and two main stages.
+The new product design includes moveable staircases and two main stages.
 Audiences will have a 360-degree view with live camera feeds and virtual reality, and lighting and sound design that tracks the performer.

 “The technology in the show is about enhancing experience, not just technology,” said Juliette Feld Grossman, chief operating officer of Feld Entertainment.
 “We have so much activity and action so we want to make sure that we never miss the biggest moments in the show.”